 Claire studied at Birmingham Conservatoire, and Royal Academy Opera at the Royal Academy of Music.
 She was a Kohn Foundation Bach Cantata Soloist and a member of the Royal Academy of Music Song Circle.

 During her time at RAO she has performed the roles of La Zia Principessa Suor Angelica, Baba the Turk The Rake’s Progress, Hexe Hänsel und Gretel, HRH The Grand Duchess of Monteblanco The Dinner Engagement, Marcellina Le Nozze di Figaro, Sister in Law Rimsky-Korsakov's May Night and Ottavia L’incoronazione di Poppea.

 Her studies were generously sponsored by the D’Oyly Carte Memorial Fund Scholarship, The George Drexler Foundation, The May Gibson Charitable Trust, The Josephine Baker Trust, The Countess of Munster Trust, The Winship Foundation, and The William Gibbs Foundation.
-Claire is studying towards an Artist's Diploma at Guildhall School of Music and Drama with Professor Susan McCulloch.
+Claire completed her studies on the Artist's Diploma at Guildhall School of Music and Drama and continues to study with Professor Susan McCulloch.

 Recent engagements include Dryad (cover) in Ariadne auf Naxos, Suzuki (cover) in Madama Butterfly, Annina (cover) Der Rosenkavalier, all for Glyndebourne Festival Opera.
 She made her Glyndebourne Festival Debut as 2nd Noble Orphan in Der Rosenkavalier this summer and will sing Aninna in La Traviata for Glyndebourne Touring Opera this Autumn. .